GreatestDay/GreatestDay/README.md

 Hey guys dont forget to ear foofd and tackyour medicitation and drinkw awwater you cant live on energy drinks and a bag of chipsd

- IM NOT PROJECTI

-i love my friends i guess like platonically idfk

-for my friends ;
-your dead body would be the first one i pull out of the pool after you drown  💋

 WARNING: im a 𝓕𝓻𝓮𝓪𝓴
 </div>